 With its vibrant yellow color and potent medicinal properties, turmeric has become one of the most talked-about superfoods.
-Let’s learn more from culinary nutrition Expert Jessica Patel on its humble roots as a traditional Indian spice and its growing list of health benefits.
+Let’s learn more about its humble roots as a traditional Indian spice and its growing list of health benefits.

 From lattes to curries, turmeric is making a name for itself in today’s culinary creations.
 But turmeric has a rich history rooted in the Vedic culture in India dating back nearly 4,000 years!
 Its use has both religious and culinary significance in India.
 Known for its stunning yellow color, turmeric is referred to as “Indian Saffron.”